owenkyang/owenkyang/README.md

   - 🖥️ [AT&T Labs](https://about.att.com/sites/labs), as a Software Engineering Intern where I worked on Multimodality Models and AR.

 Some Projects I am working on:
-  - Automatic Remote Meeting Attendance Taker that uses Computer Vision to automatically mark attendance for your remote classes and meetings!
   - UCSD Class Schedule to Google Calendar Generator

 <!--